 Water features that can run through the winter weather

-There are some climates that are warm enough that you can keep the water features out and running through the winter.
+There are some climates that are warm enough that you can keep the water features out and run through the winter.
 If your region doesn’t get freezing temperatures, you are likely okay to allow your features to keep running even through the winter months.
 It is when the temperature drops below freezing that you need to be concerned with freezing lines that can lead to cracks and damage.

-Whatever features you have, you need to determine their importance and what risk they face during the winter.
+Whatever features you have, you need to determine their importance and what risks they face during the winter.
 If you face awful winters, it might be best served to move those features into a warm, enclosed space.
 For the larger features that aren’t easily moved, make sure to remove all the pumps and store them properly.